-Completion grants were awarded to 160 students in 2017-18, up from seven in 2011-12.
+Completion grants were awarded to 140 students in 2018-19, up from seven in 2011-12.
 These grants go to those who are very near to graduation and unable to register due to a financial hold on their records.
-Each grant averaged about $1,000, a one-time amount that allows students who might otherwise drop out to stay in school and complete their degrees.
+The grants averaged about $860 last year, allowing students who might otherwise drop out to stay in school and complete their degrees.

 Making textbooks and technology affordable and accessible

 Free or low-cost course materials

 The university’s Affordable Learning Exchange supports innovative teaching methods that employ free or low-cost course materials, resulting in savings of $3 million with direct impacts for 12,000 students.
 By spring 2020, the university anticipates to have saved students more than $10 million through ALX projects.